benhoyt/benhoyt.github.com/writings/2020-08-17-go-fuzzing.md

 href="https://github.com/google/syzkaller">syzkaller</a> tool.</p>

 <p>The basic idea of fuzz testing is to generate random inputs for a
-function and see if it crashes or raises an exception that is not part of the function's API.
+function to see if it crashes or raises an exception that is not part of the function's API.
 However, using a naive method to generate random inputs is extremely time-consuming, and doesn't find edge cases efficiently.
 That is why most modern fuzzing tools use "coverage-guided fuzzing" to drive the